Orbiter-Finance/papers/new_era/new_era.md

 ![de-layer](diagrams/de-layer.png){width=70% height=70%}

 Orbiter Network is a communication protocol designed for Vizing Station to enhance security through zero-knowledge proofs (ZKP) and support cross-chain communication for arbitrary information.
+To achieve cross-chain communitation, Vizing rollup is structured into three layers: Sequencer Layer, Verifier Layer, and Prover Layer.
+Each layer operates in a decentralized manner, supported by the Orbiter Network.
+The Sequencer Layer collects and orders messages, assigns tasks, and submits the Vizing Merkle Tree to the mainnet.
+The verifier layer verifies the validity of ZKPs generated within Vizing Rollup, and the Prover Layer handles the calculation of ZKPs.

-To achieve this, Orbiter Network has developed five distinct types of nodes, each with specific responsibilities, ensuring efficient, secure, flexible, and stable network operation.
-Here is a detailed introduction to these five types of nodes:
+Each node in the Orbiter Network can operate in one of five modes, each with specific responsibilities to ensure efficient, secure, flexible, and stable network operation.
+Here is a detailed introduction to these five modes:

 ## Prover Mode

-Prover Mode is the core function in the Orbiter Network responsible for executing zero-knowledge proof computations.
+Prover Mode is the core function in the Orbiter Network responsible for executing ZKP computations.
 This mode require significant computational power.
-However, we also use our batch method to divide the ZKP into minimum batches, which is friendly for lightweight client users who can deploy it to compute with their computer CPU.
+However, our batch method divides the ZKP into smaller batches, making it accessible for lightweight client users who can use their computer CPUs for computation.
 The primary responsibilities include:

 - **Generating Proofs**: Nodes in Prover Mode generate zero-knowledge proofs to ensure the privacy and security of transactions and data.
 - **Collaborative Computing**: Multiple nodes can work together to improve computational efficiency and overall network performance.
-- **High-Performance Computing**: The node need robust processing capabilities and hardware support to generate complex mathematical proofs quickly.
+- **High-Performance Computing**: The node need robust processing capabilities and hardware support to efficient generate complex proofs.

 ## Verifier Mode

 Verifier Mode, with relatively low network bandwidth requirements, are responsible for verifying zero-knowledge proofs.
 Their primary responsibilities include:

-- **Proof Verification**: Verifier mode validate zero-knowledge proofs to ensure the legality and accuracy of data and transactions.
+- **Proof Verification**: Verifier Mode validates zero-knowledge proofs to ensure the legality and accuracy of data and transactions.
-- **Ensuring Security**: By verifying ZKPs, verification nodes prevent malicious data from entering the network, maintaining the system’s security and integrity.
+- **Ensuring Security**: By verifying ZKPs, nodes in verification mode prevent malicious data from entering the network, maintaining the system’s security and integrity.
-- **Low Bandwidth Requirement**: Since their main task is verification rather than computation, verification nodes require less bandwidth but need reliable connectivity and stability.
+- **Low Bandwidth Requirement**: Since their main task is verification rather than computation, verifier mode requires less bandwidth but need reliable connectivity and stability.

 ## Relayer Mode

-Relayer Mode handle cross-chain information in the Orbiter Network, requiring high bandwidth.
+Relayer Mode handles cross-chain information in the Orbiter Network, requiring high bandwidth.
 Their primary responsibilities include:

-- **Cross-Chain Communication**: Nodes in Relayer Mode processes and transmit cross-chain messages, ensuring accurate and secure information exchange between blockchains.
+- **Cross-Chain Communication Relay**: Nodes in Relayer Mode processe and transmit cross-chain messages, ensuring accurate and secure information exchange between blockchains.
-- **Data Relay**: Acting as intermediaries, Nodes in relayer mode bridge communication between nodes within the Orbiter network.
+- **Cross-Mode Communication Relay**: Acting as intermediaries, nodes in Relayer Mode bridge communication between nodes operating in different modes within the Orbiter Network, supporting the network’s overall integrity and stability.

 ## Monitor Mode

 Monitoring Mode supervises the behavior of other nodes within the network, detecting and preventing fraudulent activities.
 Their main responsibilities include:

-- **Behavior Monitoring**: Real-time monitoring of the activities of computational, verification, and relayer nodes to ensure their operations comply with network rules.
+- **Behavior Monitoring**: Real-time monitoring of the activities of nodes in other modes, e.g., prover, verifier, and relayer to ensure their operations comply with network rules.
 - **Fraud Detection**: Analyzing node behaviors to identify and report potential fraud and malicious activities.
 - **Network Health Maintenance**: Ensuring all nodes operate according to established protocols and rules, maintaining the network's overall health.

 ## Data Mode

-Data Mode store rollup-generated off-chain information, ensuring data persistence and availability.
+Nodes in data mode store rollup-generated off-chain information, ensuring data persistence and availability.
 Their main responsibilities include:

 - **Data Storage**: Nodes in Data Mode store off-chain data generated by rollups, providing reliable data backup and retrieval services.
 - **High Availability**: Ensuring data is always available, supporting data requests and verification needs within the network.